PAIDiPaidThis.com

 How much does a private MRI scan cost in the UK?

 A private MRI scan is one of the most shopped-for self-pay items in the country, and for good reason.
 Waiting months on the NHS for imaging pushes a lot of people to just pay and get it done in days.
-Prices swing more than most people expect, and a big part of that is how many body parts you actually need scanned.
+Prices swing more than most people expect, and the biggest single reason is how many body parts you actually need scanned.
+The real prices on this page show that gap clearly: two people scanning the same knee, at the same time of year, can end up with quotes that are nowhere near each other once you factor in where they booked and what was included.

 The quick version

 • MRI is priced per body part.
-A scan of one knee costs less than scanning several regions in the same visit.
+A scan of one knee costs less than scanning several regions in the same visit, so a quote for 'a scan' is meaningless without knowing how many areas it covers.

-• Whether a radiologist report is included changes the price, and a scan with no written report is close to useless on its own.
+• Whether a radiologist report is included changes the price, and a scan with no written report is close to useless on its own, since nobody has actually read the images for you.

-• Standalone imaging centres are often cheaper than a scan booked through a big private hospital group.
+• Standalone imaging centres are often cheaper than a scan booked through a big private hospital group, because they carry less overhead and run fewer specialities under one roof.

-• Some clinics require a referral before they will scan, while others let you self-refer, and that can affect what you pay.
+• Some clinics require a referral before they will scan, while others let you self-refer, and that can affect both the price and how quickly you can get an appointment.

-• A contrast MRI, where dye is injected, costs more than a plain scan, so check which one you are being quoted for.
+• A contrast MRI, where dye is injected to sharpen certain images, costs more than a plain scan, so check which one you are actually being quoted for before comparing prices.

 What people actually paid